 Westley & MacLean Model of Communication

 Westley & MacLean Model of Communication: this articles provides a practical explanation of the Westley & MacLean Model of Communication.
-After reading, you will understand the basics of this powerful communication tool.
+Next to what it is, this article also highlights the interpreting the model, the components, the role of feedback and the advantages and disadvantages of this model.
+After reading, you will understand the basics of this communication theory.
+Enjoy reading!

 What is the Westley & MacLean Model of Communication?

 The Westley & MacLean Model of Communication analyses the communication between source and receiver, indicated as A and B. In addition, mass media are indicated with C. The model can thus be viewed from two perspectives, interpersonal and mass communication.

 The difference between interpersonal communication and mass communication is the feedback.
 In mass communication, feedback is indirect and slow.